Skip to main content

 My career with IBM started in 1981.
 My initial job was in Poughkeepsie, NY as a tester on the VM/HPO product.
 My first project was to test the support for >16Meg of storage on HPO 2.5.
 Wow!
 Who could possibly need more than 16Meg of storage on a computer?
 I moved with VM to Kingston, NY in 1983 and worked in VM/HPO development until moving to Endicott, NY with VM/ESA in 1990.

-My Current job is working on CP SPOOL, HSERV (Host Services), and VSIM (Virtual Simulation) subsystems of the VM/ESA product.
+My Current job is working on CP RCPU (real CPU support), SPOOL, HSERV (Host Services), and VSIM (Virtual Simulation) subsystems of the IBM z/VM product.
 I do a combination of service and development work in these areas of the Control Program.

-I have recently taken ownership of the VM scheduler and dispatcher as well.
+I am now the technical owner of the z/VM scheduler and dispatcher as well.
 On August 20, 2002 the U.S. Patent Office issued a patent (number 6,438,704) for some of the work John Harris and I did on the VM scheduler.
 If you'd like to read the patent, go to the patent office search web site and enter the patent number from above.

 Over the years I have been involved in many VM releases and projects, first as a tester and then as a developer.
 Here is a list of the projects I worked on.
 This list may bring back some memories to those of you who have been long time VM community members.